inzpawelkraus/examples/README.md

 My secound project to present is "first_CRM".
-I made this with the framework CodeIgniter (semi to Laravel) more that 2 years ago for the needs of my company.
+I made this with the CodeIgniter framework (semi to Laravel), One Page Application, more that 2 years ago for the needs of my company.
 After that I sold a few versions commercially (law firms, online store, ...).
 Modules in project first_CRM:
 - Calendar and events
 - Clients